 Non-fortified nutritional yeast may be more appealing to those who wish to avoid any synthetic nutrients.

 Nooch is often about 50% protein.
-Take a look at the Nutrition Facts on the label to see how much protein is listed per serving.
-Note, however, that not all serving sizes are created equally; some are based on 1 tbsp, others on 1.5, and other on 2 tbsp.
+Take a look at the nutrition facts on the label to see how much protein is listed per serving.
+Note, however, that not all serving sizes are created equally; some are based on one tablespoon, others on one and a half, and other on two tablespoons.

 Nutritional yeast comes in a variety of container types, ranging from huge bottles to small shakers to resealable bags.
 Though you don’t need to refrigerate nutritional yeast, you’ll want to think about where in your kitchen you intend to store it, and if you have room for a bulk-sized container.

-Nutritional yeast, or nooch, has a salty, almost nutty quality to it.
+Nutritional yeast has a salty, almost nutty quality to it.
 Though a lot of folks use it to replace cheese in vegan dishes, its unique nutritional and flavor profile make it a valuable addition to a healthy menu.